What is Cetearyl Alcohol and what does it do in hair and skin products?

 What is Cetearyl Alcohol?

 Cetearyl Alcohol is a blend of cetyl alcohol and stearyl alcohol.
-It comes in a waxy, white solid sometimes sold as a flake or pellet.
-It is a type of fatty alcohol that we use to help stabilize our conditioners and lotions.
+It comes in a waxy, white solid flakes or pellets.
+It is a type of fatty alcohol that we use to help stabilize our conditioner and lotion formulas.

 Wait, I don’t want alcohol in my hair and skin products!

 This isn’t the kind of alcohol you can drink (ethanol) or use as a sanitizer (isopropyl).
 Those types of alcohol will dry out your skin and hair.
-Fatty alcohols like Cetearyl Alcohol, Cetyl Alcohol, Myristyl Alcohol, and Behenyl Alcohol are emollients, which help to soften the skin and hair and are widely used in personal care products, especially lotions and creams.
+Fatty alcohols like Cetearyl Alcohol, Cetyl Alcohol, Myristyl Alcohol, and Behenyl Alcohol are emollients.
+Emollients help to soften the skin and hair and are widely used in personal care products— especially lotions and creams.

 Why do we use Cetearyl Alcohol?